Painter license requirements by state: A comprehensive guide

 Residential painters require two years of experience under a state-recognized contractor.
 They will then need to take a Statutes and Rules exam and a trade exam.

 Arizona commercial painters require two years of experience under a state-recognized contractor.
-They will then need to take an exam including questions specific to commercial projects.
+They will then need to take an exam with questions about commercial projects.

-Both residential and commercial painters will need to file a contractor's bond in the amount required for the license classification.
-Arizona business insurance is required in some cases; for example, if you have one or more employees, you are required to have workers’ compensation coverage.
+Both residential and commercial painters will need to file a contractor’s bond in the amount required for the license classification.
+Arizona business insurance is sometimes required; for example, if you have one or more employees, you must have workers’ compensation coverage.

 Arkansas